aosabook/500lines/search-engine/README.md

 At some point,
-my plan is to interpret the pathnames in the index relative to the index's parent directory, and to search up toward the root of the filesystem to look for an index to consult.
+my plan is to interpret the pathnames in the index relative to the index’s parent directory, and to search up toward the root of the filesystem to look for an index to consult.